 Ten66 Country Walk

-Follow in the footsteps of the Duke of Normandy (William the Conquerer) and his merry men as they rampaged across East Sussex after landing along the beaches at Pevensey.
+Follow in the footsteps of the Duke of Normandy (William the Conqueror) and his merry men as they rampaged across East Sussex after landing along the beaches at Pevensey.
 Defeating King Harold in a massive punch-up at the spot now called the town of Battle, this varied and scenic walk ends at the medieval port of Rye.

 Thirty one miles in length, sixty two if you walk back to the car like us, the easy to follow path leads across delightful countryside with stunning views.